 The population of Nepal is roughly 31 million and is composed of over 102 separate castes and ethnic groups.
 Throughout history these people have generally lived in peaceful harmony for centuries and the sense of community is very strong.
 The resiliency of Nepalis is almost legendary; people have learned how to help themselves through even the worst catastrophes.

 Nepal has a varied geography with virtually every kind of climate, from warm lowlands and valleys to the cool Middle Hills and the icy heights of Everest.
 Seven of the tallest peaks in the world are located in Nepal, and this has made the country a prime destination for trekkers, climbers, and adventurers.
 The natural beauty of the country has led to Nepal being nicknamed Shangri-La, the last paradise on Earth.

-The Terai region, near the border of India, is home to some of the most endangered animals in the world, including the white rhino and the Bengal tiger.
+The Terai region, near the border of India, is home to some of the most endangered animals in the world, including the Indian rhino and the Bengal tiger.
 Nepal is also a haven for ornithologists, with over 900 bird species – seen above is the danphe pheasant, the national bird; there are 643 species of butterfly, many of them extremely rare.
 The rhododendron is the national flower, and one of many thousands of beautiful plants that dot the landscape.